abbychau/super-payment/README.md

-# Super Payment-kun.com REST API
+# Super Payment Kun Backend

 A Go-based REST API for a fictional corporate payment service that allows users to register invoice data for future payment processing with automatic bank transfers.